miramo1/Spy-Vs-Reddit/README.md

 <h1>CODE</h1>

-1. Alias.json is converted into a Trie in order to parse out text. eg.
+1. <h3>Alias.json is converted into a Trie in order to parse out text.</h3> eg.

    <pre>"MSFT":  [
               "$MSFT",